Here’s how to properly operate, open and close the plantation shutters in your home.

 When you close the shutters, you’ll usually hear an audible “snap” when the magnets catch each other.
 If you don’t hear the sound, and your shutters won’t stay closed even after shutting them properly, you may have a bad magnet.
 If that’s the case, we’ll be more than happy to replace a broken or bad magnet on our shutters – just call Sunburst at 877-786-2877.

 First thing’s first, the slats on shutters are called louvers, and closing them is different from closing the actual shutters.
 Now that the technicalities are out of the way, opening and closing the louvers on your shutters is pretty straightforward.

 Most shutters have louvers connected to a tilt rod, a small rod that runs down the center of the shutter and is connected to all lovers with small staples.
 A simple pull up or down on the tilt rod opens and shuts your shutter louvers.

 There are some exceptions.
 Some shutters have what’s called a hidden tilt rod, or invisible tilt rod, in which the mechanism that controls the louvers is either built into the frame or behind the louvers.
 For most of these, you can just grasp one of the louvers directly and tilt it, and the other louvers will follow suit!

 Like with the shutter magnets, it’s possible to have a bad or broken tilt rod or tilt rod staple.
 Just like with the magnets, Sunburst will be happy to replace any damaged or missing part on our shutters at your convenience.
-The same goes with any broken louvers on shutters purchased from us.
+The same goes for any broken louvers on shutters purchased from us.